-- Detailed cockpit – honestly I don’t really see any benefit in resin replacements for this kit.
-Perhaps only resin seats would be enough if you plan to leave the canopy opened.
+- Detailed cockpit – honestly I don’t see any benefit in resin replacements for this kit.
+Perhaps only resin seats would be enough if you plan to leave the canopy open.

 - The early F-14A and F-14D kits versions of this kit only allow you to pose the wings in a closed state with no positionable flaps or slats.
 The late F-14A kit allows you to pose the wings in the open state, but you are no longer able to pose them in the closed state.
 Oh well.

 - No PE seat belts.
 Seat belts are only provided as decals which don’t look good at all.

 - I wish Tamiya would include color callouts for other brands as well since their range is limited and not always the most accurate